thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

  - Target device - this data source type is used in RPC.
 Basically, you need to specify the target device for the RPC widget;
  - Alarm source - this data source type is used in Alarm widgets.
 This data source requires the source entity to display related alarms and corresponding alarm fields;
  - Entity - this datasource type is used in both time-series and latest values widgets.
 Basically, you need to specify the target entity, and the time series key, or the attribute name;
+ - Entities count - this data source type is used in latest values widgets.
+Basically, you need to specify the target entity.
  - Function - this data source type is used in both time series and latest values widgets for debugging.
-   Basically, you can specify a javascript function that will simulate data from a device in order to set up visualization.
+   Basically, you can specify a javascript function that will simulate data from a device in order to set up visualization;

 ### Latest values

 _Latest values_ widget type displays the latest values of a specific entity attribute or time series data point (for example, any Gauge Widget or Entities Table widget).
 This type of widgets uses values of entity attribute(s) or time series as a data source.
-Digital Gauge in example is displaying current power value.
+Digital Gauge in example is displaying current temperature value.

 {% include images-gallery.html imageCollection="wl-latest-values-datasource" %}